Site icon Our Breathing Planet

 Arctic Tern Distribution, Habitat, and Ecology

-In turn, it faces its own threats, including avian predators such as skuas, gulls, and jaegers, as well as mammalian predators like foxes and rats.
+In turn, it faces its own naturally evolved threats, including avian predators such as skuas, gulls, and jaegers, as well as mammalian predators like foxes and rats.
 Nest predation can be a significant challenge, leading it to prefer to nest in locations that provide some level of protection.

 Species Sharing Its Range